Case Study · Restaurant · Archived (2024)

 Custom WordPress build

 No bloated theme, no page-builder drag.
 A custom theme keyed to the Deli Counter brand — warm palette, big food photography, typography that actually reads on a phone walking into lunch rush.
+Every plugin we shipped earned its place; no abandoned page builders, no unused widget bundles.

 Live SpotOn menu integration

 Menu pulled straight from SpotOn POS so pricing, item availability, and specials stayed accurate automatically.
 No double-entering prices, no stale PDFs, no "sorry we're out of that" after the customer already drove over.
+The kitchen edits the menu in the system they already use; the site reflects within minutes.

 Built-in English/Spanish translator

 A live on-page language switch — the whole site (menu items, descriptions, hours, contact) flips between English and Spanish without a separate /es/ site or Google Translate popup.
 Fast, clean, and served to the neighborhood the way the neighborhood actually reads.
+Translations curated, not auto-generated, on the menu items where wording mattered.

 Custom contact & catering forms